 - Meetings are being held in new venues and at different times to allow more people to attend.
-For example, Sparkhill and Hall Green North wards are both holding occasional afternoon meetings to allow more older people and parents/carers to attend.
-The agendas of these meetings will be tailored to include items relevant to those groups. - Meetings are becoming less formal with more time given for two way conversation. - Agendas are increasingly reflecting what residents want to discuss as well as ward priorities. - In Stirchley ward councillors held a series of meetings in neighbourhoods before the first ward forum meeting to get a full picture of priorities.
-The location of future ward forum meetings will be rotated across these neighbourhoods. - There are many more meetings chaired by non-councillors and in some cases by community members.
+For example, Sparkhill and Hall Green North wards are both holding occasional afternoon meetings to allow more older people, parents and carers to attend.
+The agendas of these meetings will be tailored to include items relevant to those groups - Meetings are becoming less formal with more time given for more two way conversation - Agendas are increasingly reflecting what residents want to discuss as well as ward priorities - In Stirchley the ward councillor held a series of informal meetings in micro neighbourhoods before the first ward forum meeting to get a full picture of priorities.
+The location of future ward forum meetings will be rotated across these neighbourhoods - There are many more meetings chaired by non-councillors and in some cases by community members.